bmc-cs-software-analysis/383/activity.md

 Inspect the rest of the target files.
 Try to come up with a crashing input and run them and inspect the coverage.

 Record the crashing inputs you manually derived, and save them.
 You will submit them as part of Lab 6.

+## Part 2: Crash the Programs with AFL

 Setup steps: [@eliz TODO: ask David to install on goldengate] https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md